 - Research Interests

-- Britain, ethnography, Mythology and folklore, Memory, Language and Identity, Gaelic Scotland, crofting, Environment, fishing, the sea, Chile, South America, Death, religion and ritual, Italy
+- Ethnography, Mythology and folklore, Memory, Language and Identity, Gaelic Scotland, Environment, fishing, the sea, Chile, South America, Death, religion and ritual, Italy

 Guidance and Feedback Hours